HarshCasper/Rotten-Scripts/Python/PR_Workflow/README.md

 # GitHub CLI

-`pwr` is Pull Requests Workflow on the command line.
+`prw` is Pull Requests Workflow on the command line.
 It brings OPEN, CLOSED,MERGED and other PR concepts to the terminal next to where you are already working with `git` and your code.
 `prw` is available for repositories hosted on GitHub.com.

 ## Setup instructions